 I love a good Ripley’s attraction.
 In fact, the Smoky Mountains are home to the most Ripley’s attractions of anywhere in the world, making it a good opportunity to take advantage of their combo passes and visit even more attractions in Gatlinburg.

-This course features 54 holes of “down on the farm” family fun with animated barnyard characters, water features and interactive elements.
+This course features 54 holes of the old days with “down on the farm” family fun.
+And it includes animated barnyard characters, water features and interactive elements.